Nyukaa/fullstackopen/ex2_20/README.md

 ✅ Click a country to see detailed information
 ✅ Display weather report for the capital city (temperature, wind, icon)
 ✅ Securely manage API keys via environment variables

+## 🎯 Learning Objectives

+- Fetch and display data from multiple APIs

+- Handle asynchronous operations and errors in React

+- Use environment variables for sensitive data (API keys)

+- Implement component-based architecture for clean code